-You are creating the art, promoting the art, marketing the art, talking to potential buyers and shipping the art.
+You are creating the art, promoting the art, marketing the art, talking to potential buyers, and shipping the art.

-To increase the value of your time as an artist you will need to be productive in these categories.
+To increase the value of your time as an artist, you will need to be productive in these categories.

 Why Be More Productive

-You know what needs to get done, how you are going to get it done and when you will be working on the project.
-This will reduce stress from your life.
+You know what needs to be done, how you will get it, and when you will be working on the project.
+This will reduce unnecessary stress in your life.